 After a gap of over fifty years much of the Ponteland branch regained its passenger trains in 1981 when the route from South Gosforth to Bank Foot (Kenton) re-opened, and was finally electrified, as part of the Metro network.
 The service was extended to Newcastle Airport on 17 November 1991, which involved a very short branch from the Ponteland route.
 Former station sites at West Gosforth and Coxlodge were occupied by Regent Centre and Fawdon Metro stations respectively, while at Callerton Parkway and Bank Foot Metro stations were sited at the ‘Newcastle end’ of Callerton and Kenton Bank sites.
 Metro stations at Wansbeck Road (opened 1981) and Kingston Park (1985) were entirely new.

 The eccentricity of the Darras Hall branch was compounded by its short-lived extension to Belsay Colliery, four miles SSW of Belsay village in the depths of the Northumbrian countryside.
 The colliery, which opened in 1923 to extract household coal, was operated by Kirkheaton Coal Company.
 (This firm’s nearby Kirheaton Colliery and Drift closed in 1924.)
 The workforce never reached a hundred, production was limited, and the colliery closed in 1930.
-For some of the colliery’s working life, an untimetabled passenger train service for miners was provided on the 7½ mile single track route.
+For some of the colliery’s working life, an untimetabled passenger train service for miners was provided on the 7½-mile single-track route for the final mile between Belsay Colliery and a row of miners’ cottages at Wallridge (NZ059768).
+It is unlikely that platforms were built either at Belsay Colliery or Wallridge.
 Motive power was an ex-Glasgow & South Western Railway 0-6-0, and there were six trucks, two passenger coaches and a guard’s van.
-The line was known as the Wallridge Mineral Railway after the almost uninhabited parish where it terminated: the population in 1901 was two and in 1931 there were thirty-seven inhabitants.
-The line was not shown on the Ordnance Survey.
-One-inch Popular Edition map (published 1947) but its route appeared on the first Seventh Series Sheet 78 of 1953 as Track of old Railway.
+The line was known as the Wallridge Mineral Railway after the almost uninhabited parish where it terminated: the population in 1901 was two.
+In 1931 there were 37 inhabitants, and presumably all or most of these people occupied the miners’ cottages.
+The line was not shown on the Ordnance Survey One-inch Popular Edition map (published 1947) but its route appeared on the first Seventh Series Sheet 78 of 1953 as Track of old Railway.

 Ticket from Michael Stewart